MrPet/ChiaAddressMonitor/README.md

 Code contributions are very welcome.

 ### Getting started
 Everything should work out of the box if you use android studio.
-You only need a chiaexplorer apo token https://www.chiaexplorer.com/pro/login .
+You only need a [chiaexplorer api token](https://www.chiaexplorer.com/pro/login).
 Your need to add following line to your local.properties file:

 ## Spelling / Translations